jamesericdavidson/jamesdavidson.xyz/content/posts/aeon.md

 Distrobox is a powerful tool for users who aren't averse to using the terminal.
 Need an app that isn't available in GNOME Software?
 Install it from a Distrobox container instead.

-On MicroOS, Distrobox defaults to installing an openSUSE Tumbleweed container.
+On Aeon, Distrobox defaults to installing an openSUSE Tumbleweed container.
 Packages on openSUSE are installed using the `zypper` command:

 ```
 distrobox-enter
 sudo zypper install neovim
 ```

-Apps installed to a Distrobox container can be exported to MicroOS:
+Apps installed to a Distrobox container can be exported to Aeon:

 ```
 distrobox-enter